isarkar/1-off-snippets/print-punctuated-number.md

 # Problem
-## Given an integer, output a string with commas separating the thousands.
+## Given a signed integer, output a string with commas separating the thousands.

 Question:
 ---------